greck2908/gulp/docs/getting-started/creating-tasks.md

 <!-- front-matter
-id: what-are-tasks
+id: creating-tasks
-title: What are Tasks
+title: Creating Tasks
 hide_title: true
-sidebar_label: What are Tasks
+sidebar_label: Creating Tasks
 -->

-# What are Tasks
+# Creating Tasks

-Each gulp task is an asynchronous JavaScript function - a function that accepts a callback or returns a stream, promise, observable, etc ([more on that later][node-async]).
-Due to some platform limitations, synchronous tasks aren’t supported, though there is a pretty nifty [alternative][async-await-sync-tasks].
+Each gulp task is an asynchronous JavaScript function - a function that accepts an error-first callback or returns a stream, promise, event emitter, child process, or observable ([more on that later][async-tasks]).
+Due to some platform limitations, synchronous tasks aren’t supported, though there is a pretty nifty [alternative][async-tasks-sync].

 ## Exporting